unosmium/sciolyff/examples/imports/README.md

 9. Do a validation of the file with `sciolyff`
-   - Ties in event placing will trigger (`SciolyFF::Placings#test_placings_are_unique_for_event_and_place`) but this can be ignored most of the timebecause Nationals scoring rules allow for ties for places greater than 6.
+   - Ties in event placing will trigger (`SciolyFF::Placings#test_placings_are_unique_for_event_and_place`) but this can be ignored most of the time because Nationals scoring rules allow for ties for places greater than 6.
 (See commit 3b9596e19)